-Page's traditional layout, in which all the rooms open to a long, central hallway, offers many opportunities to meet others and forge new friendships.
-The hallways are convenient for gathering a late-night pizza party, sharing ideas about a class project, or simply enjoying some casual conversation.
+Page's traditional layout, in which all the rooms open to a long, central halway, offers many opportunities to meet others and forge new friendships.
+The hallways are convinient for gathering a late-night pizza party, sharing ideas about class project, or simply enjoying some casual conversation.
 Page is located near the library, the post office, and Westmont's administrative offices.

-Rooms occupy the second and third floors of the building, and many offer pleasant views of the ocean and adjacent hillsides.
-Men and women live in separate sections and plan creative social activities together each semester.
+Rooms occupy the second and thirs floors of the building, and many offer pleasant views of the ocean and adjacent hillsides.
+Men and women live in seperate sections and plan creative social activities together each semester.
 A majority of rooms house three first-year students, with sophmores having the opportunity to live in spacious double rooms.

-The spacious and sunlit multipurpose room on the first floor draws community-wide events such as Vespers (the student-led Sunday evening worship service), and a variety of forums on current issues.
+The spacious and sunlit milipurpose room on the first floor draws community-wide events such as Vespers (the student-led Sunday evening worship service), and a variety of forums on current issues.
 Second and third floor lounges have been beautifuly renovated with full kitchens, offering many opportunities for students to gather over shared meals, connect in group study sessions, and contribute to overall section community building.